 Medium Sized Food Processors:

 Medium sized food processors are a much more complete package.
 With a working bowl range from about 8 to 11 cups, these offer enough capacity for a basic kitchen.
+You can say it’s the latest technology and way to move forward.

 These feature all the functions of larger food processors, similar motors and tubes, just smaller in size.
 If you want to have all the features but your cooking is for a relatively smaller group, say 2-3 people, medium food processors are the perfect choice for you.